Four things to consider before buying cannabis products

 Different routes of administration trigger the production of different molecules in your bloodstream.
 So how you choose to consume cannabis may affect your experiences.

 Ingestion (drinking or eating) and inhalation (vaping or smoking) produce different effects because of how the drug enters your bloodstream.
+If you are vaping you should be careful with the temperature of the device.
+Zamnesia has a helpful guide on how to safely handle a device when vaping THC.

 It will take longer to experience the effects of ingested marijuana.
 At a minimum, you can wait for about 30 to 60 minutes to metabolize cannabis, and feel the effects.
 Edible marijuana comes in many forms, including soda, gummies, and buttered popcorn.